muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

 Wars have gotten weirder and weirder..
-Almost none are being fought for the reasons claimed.
+Almost none is being fought for the reasons claimed.

 *2020-2-26 1:39:10*